Suillus pungens: Similar species

-Ecology, habitat and distribution
+Habitat and distribution

 S. pungens is often found growing near Chroogomphus vinicolor (pictured).

-Suillus pungens is an ectomycorrhizal (EM) basidiomycete that forms symbiotic relationships almost exclusively with Monterey pine (Pinus radiata) and bishop pine (Pinus muricata); some collections have been made under knobcone pine (Pinus attenuata) and ponderosa pine (Pinus ponderosa), but only within the range of Monterey pine.
-All these trees have small scattered natural ranges largely restricted to California.
-An EM symbiosis is a mutualistic relationship between an EM fungus and the root tip of a compatible EM plant.
+Suillus pungens is an ectomycorrhizal basidiomycete that forms symbiotic relationships almost exclusively with Monterey pine (Pinus radiata) and bishop pine (Pinus muricata); some collections have been made under knobcone pine (Pinus attenuata) and ponderosa pine (Pinus ponderosa), but only within the range of Monterey pine.
+The IUCN Red List assessment reports that, within California, it also occurs in planted and naturalized stands of its native hosts, and with introduced pines including P. pinea, P. pinaster, and P. halepensis, particularly in urban areas.
+The IUCN assessment also reports introduced records from New Zealand (where it is common with introduced P. radiata) and Australia, apparently via imported pine stock.
+The primary native hosts, Monterey pine and bishop pine, have small and scattered natural ranges that are largely restricted to coastal California.
 The fruit bodies of S. pungens grow solitarily, scattered or in groups in humus.
 They are often found growing near fruit bodies of Chroogomphus vinicolor and Helvella lacunosa.

 Suillus pungens is often the most abundant Suillus in the San Francisco Bay Area.
-The type collection was made on the campus of San Francisco State University in San Francisco, where it occurs in abundance during the fall and winter seasons.
+The type collection was made on the campus of San Francisco State University, where it occurs in abundance during the fall and winter seasons.
 Although it occurs most frequently in the autumn and winter, it is one of the few species of Suillus that continue to fruit sporadically throughout the year, especially in wet weather.
 It has also been identified in the southeastern Sierra Nevada and on Santa Cruz Island.
+Outside its native range, S. pungens has also been reported among ectomycorrhizal fungi associated with introduced pines in the Hawaiian Islands.
+An IUCN assessment also reports introduced occurrences in New Zealand (where it is common with introduced P. radiata) and Australia.

 Ectomycorrhizal associates of S. pungens include Monterey pine (above) and bishop pine (below).